SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/00-Lesson-Introduction.md

 **1. Introduction to Node.js**

-- How Node.js is related to JavaScript

 - How to install Node.js and run simple programs

+- The benefits of server-side JavaScript

 **2. Event loop**